LewisJones123/AzureDevDocs/Azure Key Vault/README.md

 ![Picture of secret generation](images/secretstep2.png)
 This indicates your secret has been successfully added!

+## Secrets - PowerShell/Azure CLI:
 ### PowerShell
-There is no current implementation for a Secret in PowerShell.
+There is no current implementation for a creating a Secret in PowerShell.
 ### Azure CLI
 ```Shell
 az keyvault secret set --name SecretName --vault-name AzureDevDocsVault --value SecretValue